Freight Shipping from Baton Rouge to Charleston

 How much does it cost to ship freight from Baton Rouge to Charleston?

-Full truckload (FTL) rates from Baton Rouge, LA to Charleston, SC currently range from $1,905-$2,348 for a standard dry van load over the 886-mile route.
+Full truckload (FTL) rates from Baton Rouge, LA to Charleston, SC currently range $1,905-$2,348 (roughly $2.16-$2.67 per mile over 886 miles).
 LTL shipments typically cost $687-$1,153 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baton Rouge to Charleston?

-Standard FTL transit from Baton Rouge to Charleston is approximately 16 hrs by truck over 886 miles.
+Standard FTL transit from Baton Rouge to Charleston is approximately 16 hrs by truck over 886 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via KCS Baton Rouge Terminal to SC Ports Inland Port Dillon takes 5-7 days but offers significant cost savings.

 What equipment do I need for Baton Rouge to Charleston freight?